parkinsons-toolkit/app-content/pages-content/further-support/how-to-use.md

 </iframe>
 </div>

+There are personalised sections which are interactive (Symptom Review, My Wellbeing, My Tracker, and Reminders & Notes) along with a wide variety of information pages to help you live well with Parkinson's.

 ## How to Personalise

-There are personalised sections (About Me, My Health, Symptom Review, My Well-being, My Tracker, Appointments and To Do Lists & Notes) which each aim to...

 You might find it useful to consider what types of questions could help you to analyse the data you’ve entered into the tracker.
 For example: